 Address codes A-Z (excluding G) are maintained as modal values.
 The information represented by the last line of code interpreted by the lookahead process is contained in variables #4101 through #4126.
 The numeric mapping of variable numbers to alphabetic addresses corresponds to the mapping under alphabetic addresses.
 For example, the value of the previously interpreted D address is found in #4107 and the last interpreted I value is #4104.
-When aliasing a macro to an M-code, you may not pass variables to the macro.
+When aliasing a macro to an M-code, you may not pass variables to the macro using variables #1 - #33.
+Instead, use the values from #4101 - #4126 in the macro.